 The final course task is to complete a series of short answer questions that examine the course objectives.
 A link for this assignment will be available on Blackboard.
-Each element/question will require at most around a one to three paragraph response.
 The instructor will grade this assignment subjectively - your goal is to respond comprehensively in detail to the prompts on the template.
 Do not respond with generalities.
 The final paper attempts to assess your overall attainment of the course objectives (which are the required CACREP standards for this element of our counseling program).
 Please note that this activity is an assessment tool, not a learning tool.